MicrosoftDocs/power-pages-docs/power-pages-docs/security/security-scan.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Use Power Pages security scan to enhance your site's resilience by identifying and addressing vulnerabilities, safeguarding it against potential threats and ensuring a secure online environment for users.
+Use Power Pages security scan to enhance your site's resilience by identifying and addressing vulnerabilities, safeguarding it against potential threats, and ensuring a secure online environment for users.

 > [!IMPORTANT]
 > - This is a preview feature.